jessesquires/swift-proposal-analyzer/README.md

 }
 ```

+Most proposal metadata is available, as well as the raw file contents.
 You can now perform different queries or apply filters to the proposal data.

 ## Examples